Elementals (Marvel Comics): Publication history

-The Elementals first appeared in Supernatural Thrillers #8 (August 1974), and were created by Tony Isabella and Val Mayerik.
+The Elementals first appeared in Supernatural Thrillers #8 (August 1974), and were created by Jenny Blake Isabella and Val Mayerik.

 The group subsequently appears in Supernatural Thrillers #9–15 (October 1974 – October 1975) and Ms. Marvel #11–12 (November–December 1977).

 Fictional biography

-The Elementals are four extradimensional humanoid beings that achieved immortality and gained power over the forces of nature and ruled a kingdom on the planet Earth before the original Atlantis rose.
-They are Hydron, the lord of waters; Magnum, the master of earth; Hellfire, the wielder of flame; and Zephyr, the mistress of winds.
+The Elementals are four extradimensional humanoid beings who achieved immortality and gained power over the forces of nature.
+They ruled a kingdom on the planet Earth before the original Atlantis rose.
+The group consists of Hydron, the lord of waters; Magnum, the master of earth; Hellfire, the wielder of flame; and Zephyr, the mistress of winds.
 The Elementals used N'Kantu, the Living Mummy as a pawn against the Living Monolith to take the Ruby Scarab from them.
-However, Zephyr betrayed the other Elementals and allied with N'Kantu.
-The Elementals attacked Zephyr, the Living Mummy, and their allies and gained the Scarab from them.
-When the Elementals tried to release their energies through the Scarab, they were blasted off Earth.
+However, Zephyr betrays the other Elementals and allies with N'Kantu.
+The Elementals attack Zephyr, N'Kantu, and their allies and take the Scarab from them.
+When the Elementals try to release their energies through the Scarab, they are blasted off Earth.

-The Elementals were later returned to Earth and pursued Zephyr and the Scarab, coming into conflict with the entity Hecate.
-Taking Zephyr hostage, Hellfire and Hydron forced her allies to recover the Scarab.
-Ms. Marvel arrived and together with Hecate, fought the Elementals, defeating them one by one.
+The Elementals return to Earth and pursue Zephyr and the Scarab, coming into conflict with the entity Hecate.
+Taking Zephyr hostage, Hellfire and Hydron force her allies to recover the Scarab.
+Ms. Marvel arrives and together with Hecate, battles the Elementals, defeating them one by one.

-During the 2008–2009 "Dark Reign" storyline, Quasimodo researched the Elementals alongside other villains for Norman Osborn.
-He speculated that they could be aliens from the Axi-Tun or the Horusians.

-The Elementals were later captured by the Collector, save for Zephyr.